-MIDI CC / Name Default Function in the FI4 Default Value Notes Note On Active only in MIDI Mode.
-Also switches the FI4 into MIDI mode.
-Note Off Active only in MIDI Mode.
-Aftertouch Velocity Keyboard velocity control of filter cutoff Active only in MIDI Mode.
-Pitch Bend Active only in MIDI Mode.
-Program Change 199 for programs 199.
+MIDI CC / Name Default Function in the FI4 Default Value Notes Note On Active only in SYNTH and EWI Mode.
+Note Off Active only in SYNTH and EWI Mode.
+Aftertouch Velocity Keyboard velocity control of filter cutoff - Active only in SYNTH and EWI Mode.
+Pitch Bend Active only in SYNTH and EWI Mode.
+Program Change PCs 199 select Fl4 programs 199.
+(Uses the 0-127 convention; 0 is unused.)
 1 LFO depth to VCF and VCO 0/127 0 in SYNTH Mode only.
 Modulation (CC1) is routed to both VCF and VCO LFO Modulation.
 The depth set in the program will be reached if CC1 is at maximum (127).
 2 VCF volume of Main Mixer 127 Adjusts (logarithmically) the VCF volume of the Main Mixer.
 When CC2 is at maximum (127) then VCF volume of Main Mixer corresponds to the preset value in the program.
 This differs from Volume Control (CC7) in two aspects: 1.
 It only adjusts the synth volume, it does not change the input instrument's volume; 2.
 It is located before the effects, so delay trails, etc. will not be muted when CC2 is at 0.

-23 When using our midiBeam 4Control as a MIDI interface to connect to the Fl4's Editor, the MIDI signals from any expression pedals and switches plugged into 4Control will be passed directly to the Fl4.
+&lt;sup>25 When using our midiBeam 4Control as a MIDI interface to connect to the Fl4's Editor, the MIDI signals from any expression pedals and switches plugged into 4Control will be passed directly to the Fl4.
 (Please see the midiBeam 4Control User Manual for full details.)